robertbraeutigam/oscar/README.md

 }
 ```

 Note that objects are immutable by default.
 Only `mutable object`s may use `var` declarations.
+Note also that immutable object may reference mutable objects, that does not make them mutable too.

 ### Interfaces